hrfrahn/191A-GroupProject/README.md

 Who is being empowered by your mapplication?

-  *Low-income UCLA students; by making income differences among students more transparent, the student body as a whole will hopefully be more likely to favor increasing aid to low-income students.
+  *Low-income UCLA students; by making income differences among students more transparent, the student body as a whole will hopefully be more likely to favor increasing aid to students in need.

 What technical and ethical problems could there be in developing this tool?